Lesson 3: George Washington: The Precedent President

 How did they affect the future of the U.S. and the office of President?

-After completing the lessons in this unit, students will be able to: List some of the precedents set during George Washington's term in office.
+List some of the precedents set during George Washington's term in office.

 Match an action of a President with a power or responsibility of the Chief Executive.